filfreire/filfreire.github.io/gamers_and_testers_ep5.md

 I think a lot of companies waste an amazing amount of time because people are so secretive with what they are working on, or don't seek help from others.

-The core of my test philosophy Is to make sure there are focused tasks (issues), and that one person is responsible for getting it addressed (the Doer), and others can watch it and help that happen.
+The core of my test philosophy IS to make sure there are focused tasks (issues), and that one person is responsible for getting it addressed (the Doer), and others can watch it and help that happen.
 It's all about teamwork.
 But there is also a person called out as the Lead.
 They also have a deep responsibility to make sure the description is clear, to make sure the stone moves in the right direction, as in the sport Curling.

 #### _6. One could say you are an inventor to the core of your being, taking into account all the things you've created.
 Do you feel that impacts your views on software development and software testing, as opposed to views held by software folks?_